 The garage under neighboring Troy East offers parking, though the number of spaces is extremely limited.
 Spaces are also available at lots close to Troy Hall operated by USC Transportation.

-Graduate Housing Programs: School of Cinematic Arts, Sol Price School of Public Policy, Thornton School of Music, Viterbi Engineering and Dornsife College of Letters, Arts & Sciences
+Graduate Housing Programs: School of Cinematic Arts, Sol Price School of Public Policy, Thornton School of Music, Viterbi Engineering, Dworak-Peck School of Social Work and Dornsife College of Letters, Arts & Sciences